 Here is a list of some possible crimes in New Jersey that the abuser may have committed.
 You can click on the links to read the legal definition of each crime on our New Jersey Statutes page:

-For information on victims' compensation in New Jersey, visit the Victims of Crime Compensation Office website, or contact them by telephone at 877-658-2221.
+For information on victims’ compensation in New Jersey, visit the Victims of Crime Compensation Office website.

 You may learn more about crimes by calling your local police department, sheriff’s department, or district attorney’s office.
 See our NJ Sheriff Departments page for the contact information for your local sheriff’s department.